 All notices referred to in the Rules shall be governed by the provisions of this Rule.

-Each Athlete in DFSNZ’s Registered Testing Pool shall provide DFSNZ with a physical address, a mailing address and an email address to which notice may be delivered.
-In the Event of a change of any address it is the responsibility of the Athlete to provide DFSNZ with such amended details.
+Each Athlete in the Commission’s Registered Testing Pool shall provide the Commission with a physical address, a mailing address and an email address to which notice may be delivered.
+In the Event of a change of any address it is the responsibility of the Athlete to provide the Commission with such amended details.
 Where no address is provided any notice may be given to the Athlete by giving notice to the relevant National Sporting Organisation, International Federation or Anti-Doping Organisation.
-If the notification takes place via these organisations, they shall confirm the notification to the DFSNZ.
+If the notification takes place via these organisations, they shall confirm the notification to the Commission.

-All notices to an Athlete in DFSNZ Registered Testing Pool, including but not limited to notices relating to allegations that an anti- doping rule violation has occurred, shall be delivered by courier, registered post or email to at least one of the addresses provided by the Athlete under Rule 14.1.1.1.
+All notices to an Athlete in the Commission’s Registered Testing Pool, including but not limited to notices relating to allegations that an anti- doping rule violation has occurred, shall be delivered by courier, registered post or email to at least one of the addresses provided by the Athlete under Rule 14.1.1.1.
 Proof of delivery by courier, registered post or email shall be conclusive.
 In any event, notice shall be deemed to have been received upon the expiry of three working days after the date of despatch.

 Any other notice to an Athlete or other Person, including but not limited to notices relating to allegations that an anti-doping rule violation has occurred, shall be given by sending the notice to the physical address, mailing address or email address provided by that Athlete or Person.
 Such notice shall be deemed to have been received upon the expiry of three working days after the date of despatch.

-DFSNZ may, with the prior agreement of the intended recipient, as an alternative to, or in conjunction with, any notice provided under Rules 14.1.1.2 or 14.1.1.3 use any other method of communication available, including, but not limited to, facsimile and telephone.
+The Commission may, with the prior agreement of the intended recipient, as an alternative to, or in conjunction with, any notice provided under Rules 14.1.1.2 or 14.1.1.3 use any other method of communication available, including, but not limited to, facsimile and telephone.

 Notice of Anti-Doping Rule Violations to National Anti-Doping Organisations, International Federations and WADA

-DFSNZ shall also notify the Athlete’s National Anti-Doping Organisation, International Federation and WADA of the assertion of an anti-doping rule violation simultaneously with the notice to the Athlete or other Person.
+The Commission shall also notify the Athlete’s National Anti-Doping Organisation, International Federation and WADA of the assertion of an anti-doping rule violation simultaneously with the notice to the Athlete or other Person.

 Content of an Anti-Doping Rule Violation Notice